 Academic Integrity: Students are expected to be familiar with, and adhere to, the principles which constitute proper academic conduct (see University Regulation 6.12 in the MUN Calendar).
-Of particular note, you should not submit work that has been copied from or created by another student or another source, nor allow your own work to be copied; and you should neither possess nor use any unauthorised aids during tests or exams.
+Of particular note, you should not submit work that has been copied from another student or another source, including a generative artificial intelligence platform; you should not allow your own work to be copied by another student; and you should neither possess nor use any unauthorised aids during tests or exams.
 If you have any questions about actions which may constitute academic misconduct, you should speak to your instructor or the Memorial University of Newfoundland Students' Union (MUNSU).

 Accommodation: Memorial University of Newfoundland is committed to ensuring an environment of understanding and respect for the dignity and worth of each student and also to supporting inclusive education based on the principles of equity, accessibility and collaboration.
-For more information on Memorial University's commitment to accommodation, see the Accessibility for Students with Diabilities policy.
+For more information on Memorial University's commitment to accommodation, see the Accessibility for Students with Disabilities policy.